ashurohom/Business-Management-System/README.md

 ## Development Notes

-- Root folder is a multi-addon repository for Odoo 17.
+- Root folder is a multi-addon repository for DREAMWAREZ 17.
 - `DW_BMS` is the primary business module.
 - The root `README.md` documents the full repository, while some dependency modules keep their own upstream `README.rst`.
 - The codebase contains custom report XML, security groups, scheduled actions, and wizard-based business flows.